syang-genai/Qwen-Finance-LLM/README.md

 #### Description
 This project delivered a financial conversational agent powered by Qwen3-8B LLM, delivering real-time financial Q&A, investment analysis, stock lookups, and news analysis.
 This project optimized SFT training on limited GPU resources with QLoRA + FlashAttention, reducing memory usage by 80%+ and doubling throughput; Applied GRPO post-training with a Qwen3-14B reward model deployed via vLLM, aligning outputs with LLM model preferences.
 Boosting business evaluation performance by 13%.
-Built a real-time query system by integrating Google AgentSDK and Yahoo Finance MCP, enabling seamless access to live stock data and news.
+Built a real-time query system by integrating Google AgentSDK and Alpha Vantage MCP Server, enabling seamless access to live stock data and news.

 #### Contents
 dataset: dataset cleaning, dataset formatting and dataset mixing